ukagit/iambic-keyer-esp32-touchpad/README.md

 * Button for WPM (words per minute)
 * Option for external command LED

+## touch sensor
+In order for the touch sensor to function properly, a minimum size of metal surface is required so that the finger establishes good contact.
 ## Future

 ### Some Ideas / Options on Demand?